 In studies of patients with hypertension, Enalaprilat injection has not been administered for periods longer than 48 hours.
 In other studies, patients have received Enalaprilat injection for as long as seven days.

 The dose for patients being converted to Enalaprilat injection from oral therapy for hypertension with enalapril maleate is 1.25 mg every six hours.
-For conversion from intravenous to oral therapy, the recommended initial dose of Enalapril Maleate Tablets is 5 mg once a day with subsequent dosage adjustments as necessary.
+For conversion from intravenous to oral therapy, the recommended initial dose of oral enalapril maleate, is 5 mg once a day with subsequent dosage adjustments as necessary.

 For patients on diuretic therapy the recommended starting dose for hypertension is 0.625 mg administered intravenously over a five minute period; also see below, Patients at Risk of Excessive Hypotension.
 A clinical response is usually seen within 15 minutes.
 Peak effects after the first dose may not occur for up to four hours after dosing, although most of the effect is usually apparent within the first hour.
 If after one hour there is an inadequate clinical response, the 0.625 mg dose may be repeated.
 Additional doses of 1.25 mg may be administered at six hour intervals.

-For conversion from intravenous to oral therapy, the recommended initial dose of Enalapril Maleate Tablets for patients who have responded to 0.625 mg of Enalaprilat every six hours is 2.5 mg once a day with subsequent dosage adjustment as necessary.
+For conversion from intravenous to oral therapy, the recommended initial dose of oral enalapril maleate for patients who have responded to 0.625 mg of Enalaprilat injection every six hours is 2.5 mg once a day with subsequent dosage adjustment as necessary.

 Dosage Adjustment in Renal Impairment

-The usual dose of 1.25 mg of Enalaprilat every six hours is recommended for patients with a creatinine clearance >30 mL/min (serum creatinine of up to approximately 3 mg/dL).
-For patients with creatinine clearance ≤30 mL/min (serum creatinine ≥3 mg/dL), the initial dose is 0.625 mg.
-(See WARNINGS.)
+The usual dose of 1.25 mg of Enalaprilat injection every six hours is recommended for patients with a creatinine clearance > 30 mL/min (serum creatinine of up to approximately 3 mg/dL).
+For patients with creatinine clearance ≤ 30 mL/min (serum creatinine ≥ 3 mg/dL), the initial dose is 0.625 mg (see WARNINGS).

 If after one hour there is an inadequate clinical response, the 0.625 mg dose may be repeated.
 Additional doses of 1.25 mg may be administered at six hour intervals.